KD9YQK/ARES_Sim_1/operators/Operator_04_Utilities.md

 If asked whether traffic can pass:

-Recommend avoiding Oak and 6th.
+Recommend avoiding Maple St and 5th St.

 If asked whether the utility company has been notified: